Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 ---------

-We noted in Section [Introduction: Resources](#chap:intro) the importance of Python, MySQL, and Git/GitHub for the social scientist who intends to work with large data.
-See that section for pointers to useful online resources, and also this book's website, at <https://github.com/BigDataSocialScience>, where we have collected many useful web links, including the following.
+We noted in Section [Introduction: Resources](#chap:intro) the importance of Python, SQL, and Git/GitHub for the social scientist who intends to work with large data.
+See that section for pointers to useful online resources, and also see <https://github.com/BigDataSocialScience>, where we have collected many useful web links, including the following.

-For more on getting started with Anaconda, see Continuum's Anaconda documentation [@Anaconda], Anaconda FAQ [@AnacondaFAQ], and Anaconda quick start guide [@AnacondaQSG].
+For more on getting started with Anaconda, see the Anaconda documentation [@Anaconda], Anaconda FAQ [@AnacondaFAQ], and Anaconda quick start guide [@AnacondaQSG].